; Skip to Content

 Nearby, a concession stand sold hot food, snacks and drinks.
 It was so incredibly hot, that we opted for a refreshing snack of watermelon slices.

-The animal side of the farm
+The animals at the farm

 Feeding a sheep at Nelson Produce Farm